cargo-limit/cargo-limit/README.md

 </p>
 </details>

-## Thanks to all Contributors ❤️
+---

+Thanks for supporting Free/Libre and Open Source Software! :heart:

+By choosing Free Software **you** make 🌍 a better place!

+---

-Thanks everyone for code contributions and bug reporting.
-Special thanks to [Casey Rodarmor](https://github.com/casey) for providing VimL code for quickfix populator and [Otavio Salvador](https://github.com/otavio) for [NixOS package](https://search.nixos.org/packages?show=cargo-limit).
+Also thanks everyone for code contributions and bug reporting.
+Special thanks to [Casey Rodarmor](https://github.com/casey) for providing VimL code for quickfix populator and [Otavio Salvador](https://github.com/otavio) for [NixOS package](https://search.nixos.org/packages?show=cargo-limit)!

 ## Wanna Contribute?
 Please check out [issues](https://github.com/alopatindev/cargo-limit/issues) and [kanban board](https://github.com/alopatindev/cargo-limit/projects/1?fullscreen=true).
 You can also make a package for your favorite OS distribution.